DerGuru/The-Resonant/Chapters/00-Prolog-02-It_s_pretending_now.md

 Simply *aware.*

----

 "You have Forty-eight hours before recalibration," the Liaison said, making notes on his slate.
 "That's your window for... whatever you're planning."

 After he left, the two women stood in silence, watching the pattern spiral and reform.

 "Do you really want to destroy it?"
 Elyra asked softly.

 Marla's voice was quiet.
-"No. I want to understand it."

-The lights flickered again.
-The hum in the walls shifted pitch - just slightly, just enough to make Elyra's damaged resonance sense ache.

-"But I will not let it burn through us."
-Marla paused, then added more quietly: "Not again."
+"No. But I am well aware of the dangers.
+And if I must choose between it becoming free and it becoming destroyed..."
+She didn't finish.

 The projection wall pulsed once more.
 The spiral pattern stabilized - perfectly symmetrical, perfectly balanced.